 |Does this major require any pre-work from me before I attend orientation or register for classes?||

-Before registering for classes, students should consult with an advisor, the Interior Design program sheet, and/or the roadmap, and follow the recommended course sequences.
-It is important to note that the Interior Design program includes prerequisite courses which must be taken prior to registering in certain classes.
-Freshman we ask to meet with our College Resource center [CHSS SRC — Student Resource Center in HSS 254] as they are quite knowledgeable regarding program requirements.
+Before registering for classes, students should consult with an advisor, the SRC program handout, and/or roadmap, and follow the recommended course sequences.
+Freshman we ask to meet with our Academic Counselors at the SRC in HSS 254 as they are quite knowledgeable regarding program prerequisties/requirements.

 |What should I do if my major core and/or prerequisite courses are full?||If a course is full, the student should attend the first several days of the class as drops and adds will occur.|